A cross-platform C++20 library providing extensible C++ type serialization on top of nfx-json

 template<typename K, typename V>

-struct CustomHashMap {
+class CustomHashMap {

 using key_type = K;